 Olympic champions were honored with myrtle crowns, in ancient times.
 It is also used as an anti-cold remedy and as an antiseptic.

-In Roman times the plant did not lose its erotic uses, as corsages of myrtle were used to whip women during the festivities of the Bona Dea in order to increase their fertility, as described by Ovid in his Fastos.
+In Roman times the plant did not lose its erotic uses, as corsages of myrtle were used to whip women during the festivities of the Bona Dea to increase their fertility, as described by Ovid in his Fastos.
 In Rome, the temple of Venus was surrounded by these bushes.
-It was also said that the myrtle was consecrated to Venus because of its soft smell, because it was always green, or because the myrtle leaves sprouted two by two, just like love, which is free and reciprocal.
+It was also said that the myrtle was consecrated to Venus because of its soft smell, always green, or because the myrtle leaves sprouted two by two, just like love, which is free and reciprocal.
 The fruit of the myrtle is black, melancholic and generates concern.

 It was also said to have aphrodisiac properties.

 Another story from the classical world relates myrtle to funerary uses; that of Dionysus going down to Hades to rescue his mother, Semele, who was killed by the rays of Zeus.
-Tradition has it that he had to leave a myrtle bush in the underworld in order to get his mother out.
+Tradition has it that he had to leave a myrtle bush in the underworld to get his mother out.

 “Instead of the hawthorn the cypress will grow,